Joel 1:7

 - Darby Bible

-He hath laid my vine waste, and barked my fig-tree: he hath made it clean bare, and cast it away; its branches are made white.
+He hath laid my vineyard waste, and hath pilled off the bark of my fig tree: he hath stripped it bare, and cast it away; the branches thereof are made white.

 He has laid my vine waste, and stripped my fig tree.
 He has stripped its bark, and thrown it away.
 Its branches are made white.